 Many thanks to brilliant illustrator, Maggie Kneen, for contributing the “colouring” page (She’s British, so we have to say “colouring” instead of “coloring”)!
 Please see her many wonderful picture books and other artwork at http://www.maggie-kneen.com.

-Brand new, just for you!
-Sophie and Timley’s Bible time!
-Between Sophie’s Quest and the upcoming Sophie Topfeather, Superstar! (coming in April!!) the two main characters and their friends spend the summer hanging out in the playground fort reading the Great Wise Horned Owl’s old Bible under the moonlight.
-You can listen to the story, too!
+Sophie and Timley and their friends spend the summer hanging out in the playground fort reading the Great Wise Horned Owl’s old Bible under the moonlight.
+You can do it, too!
 (I just hope it doesn’t cause you quite so much trouble!)

 SOPHIE’S QUEST is HERE!

 What’s the best day in a debut author’s writing life?
 The day she gets her hands on her first book!
 THANK YOU, SUNPENNY PUBLISHING!
 Thank you to everyone who believed this would be a published book SOMEDAY!
 “Someday” has arrived!

 Thank you, Maggie Kneen, for the beautiful cover artwork!
 SEE the BOOKS page for more details and photos from the great launch party!